 Tom: Did the Watchtower tell you to think like this?

-The dialogue illustrates essentially what the Jehovah's Witness is saying; namely, that it is just as great an act of love for the Father to send the Son as it is for the Son to lay his own life down for others.
+The dialogue illustrates essentially what the Jehovah's Witness is saying, namely, that it is just as great an act of love for the Father to send the Son as it is for the Son to lay his own life down for others.
 What do you think?
 Are they equal?
-Is it just as great an act of love to someone someone else to die instead of doing it yourself?
+Is it just as great an act of love to send someone else to die instead of doing it yourself?
 Not as far as I can see.

-It is still true that according to the doctrine of the Trinity, where there is one God in three persons, and each person shares the divine nature, that God (in Christ) has performed an act of love of which there is none greater.
+It is still true that according to the doctrine of the Trinity, where there is one God in three persons and each person shares the divine nature, that God (in Christ) has performed an act of love of which there is none greater.
 In Trinitarianism we can say that God laid down his own life for his friends.
-God shed his own blood to forgive us, not someone else's.
+God shed his own blood to forgive us--not someone else's.

-“Be on guard for yourselves and for all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood," (Acts 20:28).
+“Be on guard for yourselves and for all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood."
+(Acts 20:28).

 Do you see what it says?
-It says that God purchased his people with his own blood, not the blood of someone else.
+It says that God purchased his people with his own blood--not the blood of someone else.
 So, who performed the greater act of love, God (in trinitarianism) or a created thing (as in JW theology)?
 To me it is obvious.

 Thank you God for your greatest act of love.

 Jan.
 14, 2008.
 It is hardly worth dealing with this Jehovah's Witness since he has been so rude and demanding in posts on the board and in emails.
-Nevertheless, he's attempted to answer this paper -- and did a bad job in the process.
+Nevertheless, he's attempted to answer this paper--and did a bad job in the process.
 He only furthers his errors.
-One point that he's been trying to make (taken from the discussion board) is that John 3:16 and 1 John 4:8-10 together somehow demonstrate that, according to his interpretation, "it is God the Father who performed the greatest act of love."7 Of course, I've already addressed the equality issue above, but let's take a quick look at these two verses to see if they support his opinion.
+One point that he's been trying to make (taken from the discussion board) is that John 3:16 and 1 John 4:8-10 together somehow demonstrate that, according to his interpretation, "it is God the Father who performed the greatest act of love."7 Of course, I've already addressed the equality issue above but let's take a quick look at these two verses to see if they support his opinion.

 - John 3:16, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life."

 - 1 John 4:8-10, "The one who does not love does not know God, for God is love.
-9By this the love of God was manifested in us, that God has sent His only begotten Son into the world so that we might live through Him.
+9By this the love of God was manifested in us, that God has sent His only begotten Son into the world so that we might live through Him."
 10In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins."

 John 3:16 tells us that God loved the world.
 1 John 4:8-10 tells us that God is love and that the love of God was manifested in sending his only Son to die for us.
 Okay, so how does this mean that sending the Son, sending someone else, is performing the greatest act of love which Jesus says is to lay down your own life?
-Jesus told us what the greatest act of love was, and he did not define at the way this Jehovah's Witness does.
+Jesus told us what the greatest act of love was, and he did not define it the way this Jehovah's Witness does.
 This JW continues to make absolutely no sense.

 Jan.
 15, 2008.
 The Jehovah's Witness just won't stop.
 He continues to e-mail me with accusations of incompetence, of twisting Jesus' words, etc. He said in an e-mail to me,